L in Sign Language – Video & Image Included

 Watch the complete video, which is embedded below.

 Don’t worry if it goes too quickly for you.
 Each stage will be covered in further detail below.

 There are signs in which we use our dominant hand for one move and our non-dominant hand for aiding gestures.
 When signing, never switch your dominant hand.
 This will baffle the individual with whom you are conversing.

 Now, follow the steps that we’ll describe below.

 2. Lift both your hands up to your chest.

-3. Remember, your dominant hand (right hand in this example) will be like your pen, while your non-dominant hand (left hand in our case) will be like the paper.
+3. Remember that BSL is a two-handed sign language before we begin.
+That implies you’ll be communicating with both hands.
+Your dominant hand (right hand in this example) will be like your pen, while your non-dominant hand (left hand in our case) will be like the paper.

 4. Touch the tip of your right hand’s index finger in between the index finger and thumb of your left hand (left-hand palm facing your right hand).
 Look at the picture above for reference.

 5. The index and middle finger of your left hand will be facing the one you’re communicating with.
 Naturally, the ring and the pinky will also be facing the same direction.